AmirahAlmani/express-api-template/README.md

 ## Installation

 1. [Download](../../archive/master.zip) this template.
 (Do not git clone, simply download)
-1. Move the .zip file to your `wdi/projects/` directory and Unzip it (creating a folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the `wdi/projects/` directory.
+2. Move the .zip file to your `sei/projects/` directory and Unzip it (creating a folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the `wdi/projects/` directory.
-1. Rename the directory from express-api-template -> your-app-name.
+3. Rename the directory from express-api-template -> your-app-name.
-1. Empty [`README.md`](README.md) and fill with your own content.
+4. Empty [`README.md`](README.md) and fill with your own content.
-1. Move into the new project and `git init`.
+5. Move into the new project and `git init`.
-1. Replace all instances of `'express-api-template'` with your app name.
+6. Replace all instances of `'express-api-template'` with your app name.
+7. Replace "main": "index.js", in package.json to "main": "server.js",
-1. Install dependencies with `npm install`.
+8. Install dependencies with `npm install`.
     - if this doesn't work then run `npm install --save bcryptjs && npm uninstall --save bcrypt` first then run `npm install` again. (make sure you replace every instance of `require('bcrypt')` in your app into `require('bcryptjs')`
-1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
+9. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
-1. Don't forget to start running `mongod`.
+10. Don't forget to start running `mongod`.
-1. Ensure the API is functioning properly by running `npm run server`.
+11. Ensure the API is functioning properly by running `npm run server`.
-1. Once everything is working, make an initial commit.
+12. Once everything is working, make an initial commit.

 ## Deployment